 Long-distance runner Carol Seppilu has set an audacious goal for 2020: to run the full length of all three roads in Nome, an approximate distance of 229 miles.

-Seppilu and Sherri Anderson, the continuing care coordinator for Norton Sound Health Corporation’s behavioral health services, visited the studio.
+Seppilu and Sherri Anderson, the continuing care coordinator for Norton Sound Health Corporation’s behavioral health services, recently visited the station.
 They discussed resources and help available to those who struggle with mental health.
-Their Native Connections program is a way for people to recover from depression and anxiety by returning to their Native culture.
+Their program Native Connections is a way for people to recover from depression and anxiety by returning to their Native culture.

 Seppilu discovered the benefits of physical activity in her recovery from depression.
 She shared with listeners that 21 years ago, she barely survived an attempted suicide.
 After a spiritual experience in the ICU, she said she realized there was still more she needed to do.